Abdul Kalam Island

 Dr. Abdul Kalam Island, formerly known as Wheeler Island, is an island off the coast of Odisha, India, approximately 150 km east of the state capital Bhubaneswar.
 The island was originally named after English commandant Lieutenant Hugh Wheeler.
-On 4 September 2015, the island was renamed to honour the late Indian president, Dr. A. P. J. Abdul Kalam.
-The Integrated Test Range missile testing facility is located on the island, and serves as the test facility for most of India's missiles such as the Akash, Agni, Astra, BrahMos, Nirbhay, Prahaar, Prithvi, Shaurya Missile, Advanced Air Defence, Prithvi Air Defence, and ASAT missiles.
+On 4 September 2015, the island was renamed to honour the former Indian president, Dr. A. P. J. Abdul Kalam.
+The Integrated Test Range missile testing facility operated by the DRDO is located on the island, and serves as the test facility for most of India's missiles such as the Akash, Agni, Astra, BrahMos, Nirbhay, Prahaar, Prithvi, Shaurya Missile, Advanced Air Defence, Prithvi Air Defence, SMART missile and ASAT missiles.

 Geography

 Abdul Kalam Island is one among a group of five islands located in the Bay of Bengal, approximately 10 km off the eastern coast of India, and about 70 km south of Chandipur in Balasore district, Odisha.
 The island is about 2 km in length and 390 acre in area.
 The nearest port is Dhamra Port.
-This island belongs to Bhadrak district.
+The island is part of Bhadrak district.

 Integrated Test Range

+The Integrated Test Range (ITR) is a missile testing facility composed of two complexes - Launch Complex-IV (LC-IV) located on Abdul Kalam Island and Launch Complex-III (LC-III) located at Chandipur.